ErickRomeroDev/cardano-complete-node-mid/README.md

 export COMPACT_HOME="/home/erick/my-binaries/compactc"
 export PATH="$COMPACT_HOME:$PATH"

-compactc src/bboard.compact src/managed/bboard   //at the file of the contract
+//at each folder always run nvm install to update the node version and remember to do a yarn at the root level again

-npx turbo build //at the level of the specific project
+npx turbo build //at the level of the specific project  //when adding new woekspace

 yarn testnet-remote ///at the file of the specifc project cli level

-donmt forget to check version of node...nvm install
+//in case you just want to run the contract by itself, go to the contract level and run compactc src/bboard.compact src/managed/bboard   //at the file of the contract